gaurishinde02/Diabetic-Retinopathy-Detection/README.md

 The goal here is to scale the doctors’ efforts through technology; to gain the ability to automatically screen images for disease and provide information on how severe the condition may be.
 We shall be achieving this by building a Convolutional neural network model that can automatically look at a patient's eye image and estimate the severity of blindness in the patient.
 This process of automation can reduce a lot of time thereby screening the process of treating diabetic retinopathy at a large scale.

+<h5>Steps</h5>

+1. Load and Transform data
+2. Load the Images with a generator
+3. Build a 8 layer CNN model
+4. Train the model MobileNetV2
+5. Visualize the result
+6. Class activation heatmap for image classification